 Celiac disease is associated with an inability to digest gluten.
-The disease affects about 1 percent of American adults.
+The disease affects about of American adults.
 Sometimes, people who follow a gluten-free diet still have symptoms, like ongoing diarrhea.
 In this case, the symptoms may be caused by EPI that’s associated with Celiac disease.

 EPI is a complication of pancreatic cancer.
 The process of cancer cells replacing pancreatic cells can lead to EPI.A tumor may also block enzymes from entering the digestive tract.
 EPI is also a complication of surgery to treat pancreatic cancer.

 Inflammatory Bowel Diseases